G-win300/node_cicd/README.md

-## **CICD PIPELINE PROJECT TO DEPLOY TO KUBERNETES CLUSTER USING JENKINS**
+## **CI-CD PIPELINE PROJECT

+### DEPLOYING APPLICATION TO KUBERNETES CLUSTER USING JENKINS**
 ### jenkins integration using kubernetes

 ---
-STEP 1: Get your environment ready since we are using jenkins as our Continous integration agent, we need to install the necessary plugins it will require.
+**STEP 1:** Get my environment ready since i am using jenkins as my Continous integration agent, i needed to install the necessary plugins it will require.

-go to MANAGE JENKINS and install docker pipeline plugin since we will also be deploying to kubernetes later on, we also need to install kubernetes plugin.
+Under *MANAGE JENKINS*, i installed **docker pipeline plugin** since i will also be deploying to kubernetes later on, i also installed **kubernetes continous deploy** plugin.
-note: the latest kubernetes plugin you'll see is faulty, so we will need to install an earlier stable version. you can download it via this link
+note: the latest kubernetes continous deploy plugin you'll see is faulty, so i had to install an earlier stable version.

-STEP: pull our simple application that we need to run from this repo
+**STEP 2:** pull our simple application that we need to deploy
 create a file called **Dockerfile** and paste this code
 ```
 FROM node:latest